Performance comparison of Dynaco’s Z-565

 - Use of the Heath 51-29 or similar transformer provides excellent performance with either fixed or cathode bias operation.
 Traditional fixed bias will provide a very small improvement in power output, and some improvement in HF distortion.
 EFB operation with these transformers will not improve power output significantly, but will provide at least the same improvement in HF distortion, and further improvement in overall performance since the Enhanced portion of the design will compensate for any power supply droop as power increases.

 The EFB modification will improve the performance of any amplifier using either of these type transformers.
 By themselves, the Dynaco and Heath transformers are likely two of the best UL output transformers for 6BQ5 tubes ever made.
-However, since fixed bias operation is optional for the Heath type transformers, that makes them, and other transformers of similar specifications, ideal for the diy stereo 35 amplifiers, or any other UL 6BQ5 amplifier employing traditional resistive cathode bias.
+However, since fixed bias operation is optional for the Heath type transformers, that makes them, and other transformers of similar specifications, ideal for the diy stereo 35 amplifiers, or any other UL 6BQ5 amplifier having traditional resistive cathode bias.